 There are no course refunds.

-All tests will be taken in the Ankeny Campus Testing Center in Building 6, Room 23, or at a designated site through the correspondence program.
+All tests will be taken in the Ankeny Campus Testing Center in Building 6, Room 23, or at another DMACC campus.
+You will need to present your photo ID in order to take your test.
 Any student caught cheating will be given a zero on that particular test, and no retest will be allowed.
+Please contact Stacy Vaughn after testing to let her know to pick up your test for scoring.

 Scoring of Tests